 What role does technology play in retaining blue-collar employees?

 Integrating technology into the workplace is becoming increasingly important.
-Employers should consider training their blue-collar workers in new technologies such as artificial intelligence, big data, and the Internet of Things (IoT).
+Prioritize CNC/robotic cell basics, digital work orders & permits, predictive-maintenance sensors/dashboards, and QR-based safety workflowsโpractical upskilling that frontline crews actually use.
 This not only prepares them for the future but also helps in their personal and professional development.
 By using technology as an assistant rather than a replacement, employers can empower their workers, making them feel more competent and valued.

 How can employers enhance the engagement of blue-collar workers?